IconZoo/Airports-project/README.md

 # Airports-project
-Pagerank on the worlds airtravel networks
+Pagerank on the worlds air travel networks

-This project simply uses data of the airnetworks to initialize an (for now) undirected graph.
+This project simply uses data of the airline networks to initialize an (for now) undirected graph.
 The standard pagerank (networkx's implementation) is then applied to the graph to estimate the relative importance of the different airports.